-- c.
-The location of the following intersections remain unchanged: - i.
-Fremont Avenue at Moreno Street. - ii.
-San Jose Street at Monte Vista Avenue - iii.
-The access to the Rambla from Central Avenue, across from the access to the Montclair East Shopping Center. - d.
+- d.
 Applications for street and block adjustments shall include a Regulating Plan that illustrates compliance with the requirements of this Section, and the other applicable requirements of this Specific Plan. - H. Street trees and Parkways.
 Proposed development shall include sidewalks and street trees as follows: - 1.
 Street tree spacing shall be between 25 feet and 45 feet on center with adjustments in spacing pursuant to public works standards. - 2.
 Street trees on a given block shall be of the same species and shall be selected per the primary solar orientation of the street as follows: - a.
-Streets oriented primarily in a north-south direction: Deciduous or Evegreen Trees. - b.
+Streets oriented primarily in a north-south direction: Deciduous or Evergreen Trees. - b.
 Streets oriented primarily in an east-west direction: Deciduous Trees. - 3.
 Where appropriate, native California tree species shall be used in combination with other drought tolerant species. - 4.
 All runoff from public right-of-way shall be treated per the water quality standards of the City's Water Quality Management Plan and as approved by the City. - 5.
 Irrigation to parkways or tree wells shall be provided as an extension of the on-site system and is the responsibility of the property owner. - I. Street Lights.
 Pedestrian-scaled street lighting shall be provided along public sidewalks and public park pathways.
 The bottom of a lamp along a sidewalk or other path being lighted should not be more than 20 feet above the ground.

-Street Furnishings
+J. Street Furnishings

-- 1. Street furnishings are allowed within the public R.O.W. as pedestrian amenities within the Urban Center (T5) zone, the Urban Core (T6) zone, and within all parks and open spaces. - 2.
+- 1. Street furnishings are allowed within the public R.O.W. as pedestrian amenities within the District Commons (COM) zone, the District Center (CEN) zone, and within all parks and open spaces. - 2.
 Street furnishings include but are not limited to: benches, waste receptacles, bicycle racks and similar items that help to define pedestrian use areas.
-Additional and optional amenities include: tables, chairs, umbrellas, kiosks, and planters.

-- 3. The following materials should be used for street furnishings: - a.
+Additional and optional amenities include: tables, chairs, umbrellas, kiosks, and planters. - 3.
+The following materials should be used for street furnishings: - a.
 Benches should be made of wood, metal, stone, terra cotta, cast stone, cast concrete, hand-sculpted concrete, or composite materials that resemble wood. - b.
 Trash cans and bike racks should be made of metal. - c.
-Planters and pots should be made of metal, stone, terra cotta, cast stone, cast concrete, hand-sculpted concrete, or composite material that resemble wood. - d.
+Planters and pots should be made of metal, stone, terra cotta, cast stone, cast concrete, hand-sculpted concrete, or composite material that resemble wood.

+- d.
 Outdoor restaurant chairs and tables may be wood, metal, stone, or high quality plastic, subject to approval of Community Development Director. - 4.
 Street furnishings such as tables and chairs should not be stored in a location that is visible from the street. - 5.
 Advertising on street furnishings within the public right-of-way is prohibited. - 6.
 The following street furnishings are not permitted within the public rightof-way or open space area(s): - a.
 Vending machines; - b.
 Photo booths; - c.
 Automated machines such as, but not limited to, penny crunching machines, blood pressure machines, fortune-telling machines, video games, animated characters and other such machines that are internally illuminated, or have moving parts, or make noise, or have flashing lights.